rustenburgJ/IASC-2P02/blog.md

 - Structural separation,
 Department may refer to: Departmentalization, division of a larger organization into parts with specific responsibility (Wikipedia).

 1. About UNIX.
 UNIX _embeds information_, hiding it from users of the system but transparent to creators of applications.
 The application programmers cordon off users from areas of the program they do not want users to see or access or change.
-It does so by modularity and use of shells.
+It does so by modularity and use of shell scripts and command line interpreter use by programmers.
 > Early Unix developers were important in bringing the concepts of modularity and reusability into software engineering practice, spawning a "software tools" movement (Wikipedia).

 2. About RACE.
 Our bodies _embody information_ such as race and culture.
 Judgements are made, e.g., by media, employers, according to visual representations.
 According to a structured hierarchy of white / other, where 'white' may be or is preferred and 'other' may or is not.
 The other are cordoned off and prevented from accessing jobs, services and/or programs that owners/managers of the system do not want them to access.

-3. A supporting document to McPherson, is Peggy McIntosh's _White Privilege, Unpacking the Invisible Knapsack_   [](https://www.pcc.edu/resources/illumination/documents/white-privilege-essay-mcintosh.pdf) outlines the
+3. My supporting document to McPherson, is Peggy McIntosh's _White Privilege, Unpacking the Invisible Knapsack_   [](https://www.pcc.edu/resources/illumination/documents/white-privilege-essay-mcintosh.pdf) as she outlines the
 "_Privilege: an invisible package of unearned assets that I can count on cashing in each day, but about which I was “meant” to remain oblivious"_.
 McIntosh writes a numbered list advantages of being white that come implicitly in an 'invisible knapsack' that she has taken for granted as a white person.
 She shines a spotlight on the white privilege that most [whites] take for granted and do not notice.
 **List of Daily Effects of White Privilege**
 [McIntosh - Daily Effects of White Privilege list](https://www.pcc.edu/resources/illumination/documents/white-privilege-essay-mcintosh.pdf) (page 2).